 - wood and wood processing wastes—burned to heat buildings, to produce process heat in industry, and to generate electricity

 - agricultural crops and waste materials—burned as a fuel or converted to liquid biofuels

 - food, yard, and wood waste in the garbage—burned to generate electricity in power plants or converted to biogas in landfills

 - animal manure and human sewage—converted to biogas, which can be burned as a fuel

-The energy derived from the biomass can be used for our own energy purposes, such as electricity generation.
+The energy derived from biomass can be used for our own energy purposes, such as electricity generation.

 Biomass Energy Production Methods

 All biomass energy production methods ultimately rely on photosynthesis in plants, where plants capture sunlight, carbon dioxide from the air, and water and use them to produce carbohydrates.
-These plant-based carbohydrates are the materials that are used to produce biomass energy.
+These plant-based carbohydrates are materials that are used to produce biomass energy.

 In general, the two methods for producing biomass energy are by burning the biomass directly and through the gasification of biomass.

 - Direct burning of biomass materials.
 The biomass materials are burned and the heat that is produced is used to heat water into steam.
 The steam is then sent through a steam turbine, which generates electricity.